Jenna and Chris

 Speech

-The room shifted between laughter and quiet, depending on whose turn it was at the microphone.
+The room shifted between laughter and tears, depending on whose turn it was at the microphone.
 Old stories came out.
 A few embarrassing ones.
-The kind that only your closest friends will tell on you in front of a packed room.
+The kind that only your closest friends will tell on you in front of a packed room of one hundred and sixty people.

 Speech moment